biohackathon-japan/bh24-plant-breeding-ontology/paper/paper.md

 ## Authors’ Contributions

 EA has conceived PBO, developed its foundation, wrote most of the manuscript, and led the project.
 HKK has added new entries into PBO, curated the ontology, provided translations in Japanese, and contributed to the manuscript.
 SK has optimised the RDF transformation, reviewed the ontology, and added translations in Japanese.
 WP has improved the pipeline, developed queries, added translations in Thai, and contributed to the manuscript.
 NA has created the logo for PBO.
-NQR has added translations in Catalan.
+NQR has added translations in Catalan and developed ShEx shapes.

 ## Appendix